howest-ti-fct/ca-cheatsheet-2425/readme.md

-# Clean Architecture Guide with TypeScript
+# Clean Architecture guide with Deno/Typescript

 This guide provides an overview of Clean Architecture principles and a step-by-step approach to structuring projects into distinct layers.
 Following this architecture ensures scalability, maintainability, and testability by enforcing separation of concerns.